Student Work Experience

-Work experience is an opportunity to introduce young people to the reality of working life within a willing organisation, to help them secure and sustain employment.
+Work experience is an opportunity to introduce young people to the reality of working life within a supportive organisation, and often help them to secure and sustain employment.

-By taking students on work experience, you get an opportunity to engage, inspire and inform young people about what working life is really like.
+One local employer noted that ‘taking students on work experience, you get an opportunity to engage, inspire and inform young people about what working life is really like.’

-Increase in knowledge – work experience can increase students’ occupational knowledge and understanding of the skills, attributes and qualifications required.
+Increase in knowledge of the world of work and the workplace – work experience can increase students’ occupational knowledge and understanding of the skills, attributes and qualifications required.

-Improvement in communication skills – work placements help young people to gain experience in working with people, enhancing their social and communication skills.
+Improvement in communication skills – work placements help young people to gain experience in working with new and older people, enhancing their social and communication skills.

 Learning about the recruitment process – applying for a placement provides the opportunity to learn about recruitment e.g. how to apply for a job, prepare for job interviews and building a CV.

-Students spend one or two weeks during the year at a local business understanding what is involved in the operation of the business, undertaking work in situ and experiencing the nine to five that the world of work will bring.
+Students spend one or two weeks during the year at a local business, understanding what is involved in the operation of the business, undertaking work in situations and experiencing the nine to five that the world of work will bring.

 We have a range of local businesses which are happy to take our students and introduce them to their potential careers.